-To hunt raccoon and opossum in Massachusetts you must have certain licenses and permits, which you can buy through MassFishHunt.
+To hunt raccoon and opossum in Massachusetts you must have a license, which you can buy through MassFishHunt.

 Shotguns: Only shot size up to #1 birdshot (pellet diameter equal to or less than 0.160 inches).

-Archery equipment: Archery tackle is legal, with no minimum pull.
+Archery equipment: Archery equipment is legal, with no minimum pull.
 Crossbows may only be used by permit.
 Poisoned arrows, explosive tips, and bows drawn by mechanical means are prohibited.